rehlds/ReHLDS/README.md

 </ul>

 ## How can use it?
 ReHLDS is fully compatible with the official pre-anniversary edition of HLDS (engine version <= 8684) downloaded by steamcmd.
-All you have to do is to download rehlds binaries and replace original swds.dll/engine_i486.so.
+All you have to do is to download ReHLDS binaries and replace original swds.dll/engine_i486.so.
 For windows you can also copy a swds.pdb file with a debug information.

 <b>Warning!</b> ReHLDS is not compatible with an old 5xxx or below platforms downloaded by hldsupdatetool.